 See what’s going on with energy and mining in Poland

-Production of electricity (in terms of power) by power plants connected to the National Power Grid in 15-minute resolution.
+Production of electricity: average power of generation units connected to the National Power Grid in 15-minute resolution.
 The sources are divided into two groups, based on whether or not they emit carbon dioxide during electricity production.
+The net power is measured at the grid connection point and is defined as total (gross) power minus own consumption of power plants and grid connection losses.

-The data is published by ENTSO-e, but originates from the Transmission System Operator (Polskie Sieci Elektroenergetyczne) on the basis of continuous readings of the power at which the individual units operate.
+The data is published by ENTSO-e, but originates from the Transmission System Operator (PSE) on the basis of continuous readings of the power at which the individual units operate.

 Electrical system